Bosna (river): Vrelo Bosne and Mala Bosna

-The Bosna source is the Vrelo Bosne spring, located at 520 m a.s.l. (according to an earlier source, 494.5 m a.s.l.) at the foothills of mount Igman, on the outskirts of Sarajevo, capital of Bosnia and Herzegovina.
+The Bosna's source is the Vrelo Bosne spring, located at 520 m a.s.l. (according to an earlier source, 494.5 m a.s.l.) at the foothills of mount Igman, on the outskirts of Sarajevo, capital of Bosnia and Herzegovina.
 The spring is one of Bosnia and Herzegovina's chief natural landmarks and tourist attractions.

-The course between the source and its largest tributary in this section, the Željeznica, which runs in from the right, is referred as the Mala Bosna, but the section is often extended all the way to its confluence with Miljacka, four kilometers downstream.
-Its tributaries between the source and the Željeznica are first the Večerica and then Bukulaš, while in the region of extended Mala Bosna course it further receives, first the Željeznica from the right, then approx. 600 meters downstream the Zujevina, the only tributary from the left in this region, followed by the Dobrinja (a.k.a.
+The course between the source and its largest tributary in this section, the Željeznica, which runs in from the right, is referred to as the Mala Bosna, but the section is often extended all the way to its confluence with the Miljacka, four kilometers downstream.
+Its tributaries between the source and the Željeznica are first the Večerica and then the Bukulaš, while in the region of the extended Mala Bosna course it further receives, first the Željeznica from the right, then approx. 600 meters downstream the Zujevina, the only tributary from the left in this region, followed by the Dobrinja (a.k.a.
 Tilava) 1.5 km, and then 2 km further the Miljacka, both from the right.